 — NBC Sports Nationals (@NBCSNationals) March 3, 2016

 While any intelligent talent evaluator will rate Trea Turner with a 70-80 on the Eighty Scale for a few tools, do we really want to start hyping Trea vs. Danny after 3 Spring Training games?
-That time will come soon enough in 2016 for all the hype, but then again we expect Trea Turner is the real deal.
+That time will come soon enough in 2016 for all the hype, but then again my own scouting eye expects that Trea Turner is the real deal.

 In the meantime, we will keep evaluating the Spring Training talent and see who deserves to make this team.